AJBrachoRodriguez/Fraud-Detection-v2/README.md

 ### **Description**  🗒️

 Fraud detection is one of the main critical nodes in the financial world.
-The dataset used here comes from a financial insitution in Africa.
+The dataset used here comes from a financial institution in Africa.
 The aim of the project is to establish if a transaction is fraudulent or not using advanced machine learning algorithms such as Logistic Regression, Random Forest or Naive Bayes.